tangentyh/notes-of-tan/javaNotes.md

      - see `FileInputStream`
    - print streams
    - `Scanner`, `BufferedReader`
-   - `java.io.RandomAccessFile` -- both reading and writing to a random access file, which has a file pointer
+   - `java.io.RandomAccessFile` -- both reading and writing to a random access file, which has a file pointer, suitable for small and moderate files
      ```java
      public class RandomAccessFile extends Object
      implements DataOutput, DataInput, Closeable